cloudmesh/cloudmesh-robot/docs/setup.md

 # Setup

-PLEASE SEE README.md Once we find things in readme, we will delete here to only keep one instalation instruction and nit duplicating efforts.
+PLEASE SEE README.md in order to avoid duplicating efforts.